mimidoan/fractalTrees/README.md

 # fractalTrees
-An attempt to build some fractal trees
+An attempt to build some fractal trees.

+Started by following Daniel Shiffman's tutorial on Object Oriented Fractal Trees.